 This sort of random contentment can sometimes be a sign that someone has made a firm decision to give up on life.

-Ask them if they’re in a safe space.
+If you aren’t with them, find out where they are, and ask them if they’re in a safe space.
 Make sure they are.
 If you can, offer to come over and visit.
 This usually means a great deal, as it is a feeling of comfort.
 Should the person resist any notion of a visit, try and keep them on the phone for as long as possible so that you know they have calmed down.

-5) Keep the focus on them.
+4) Keep the focus on them.

+While you may feel tempted to tell them all the challenges you’ve overcome and encourage them to feel the same, this is usually not a helpful strategy.
 And as for blaming yourself, that is just another way to make it about you instead of them.

-6) Do your best to be a good listener.
+5) Do your best to be a good listener.

 Sometimes listening is the greatest gift we can give someone who is under duress.
 The problem is that many of us don’t know how to just listen.
 Don’t interrupt them, and don’t be so busy thinking of the advice you can give when they stop talking you aren’t really listening at all.
 Be as fully present as you can (learn more in our article on listening).

 The person may sit silently for a while, as often they don’t know what to say, or how to say it.
 Let them be.
 Allow them time to find their own words.
 Don’t give words to them.
 Don’t think that just because they stopped talking it’s your cue to talk, either.
 Listening can also involve sharing silence.

 7) Hold back on your good advice or ‘positivity’ if you want to help someone feeling suicidal.